IBMProjectEventStore/db2eventstore-IoT-Analytics/container/README.md

 ```
 /Users/jamesstroud/Library/Containers/com.docker.docker/Data/vms/0/data/Docker.raw
 ```
-and Docker desktop was properly configured to use this `Docker.raw` file under `Preferences ...
+and Docker Desktop was properly configured to use this `Docker.raw` file under `Preferences ...
 Resources ...Disk image location`.
 I did not try (but probably should have) `Troubleshooting ..
 Reset to Factory Defaults` .
 I uninstalled Docker desktop under `Troubleshooting`, moved the `Docker.app` to the Trash, downloaded and reinstalled Docker desktop, then rebuilt the demo docker container  and the the docker image appeared and the IoT container worked on MacOS 12.0.1

 ### Caveats
 Watson Studio Local (wsl).
 This is legacy and has not been tested or tried in several years.